It’s 4:30am and I have just arrived at a deserted bus station in Sofia, Bulgaria.

 I found Sofia to be a lovely city with a lot of history and charm.
-The only thing I thought it was lacking was a good café scene like most of the other Balkan cities.
+The only thing I’s say it was lacking was a good café scene like most of the other Balkan cities.
 The hotels were nice, the people were friendly and everything was really cheap.

 It’s big culture with a small price tag.
 What more do you need for a one night stay?

 I’d love to visit Bulgaria again someday to see the Black Sea resort area.
 I hear it’s beautiful.
 And I’d return to Sofia again without hesitation.

 On another note, I realized while I was in Sofia that Bulgaria is the 100th country I’ve visited.
 A pretty impressive milestone if I do say so myself.
 It’s hard to believe I’ve been lucky enough to see so much of the world in just the 12 years since my first trip overseas.